linsalrob/partie/README.md

 Tjere are several SRA datasets that have zero reads, zero bases, and zero data.
 We have several of those and we've denoted them as "NO DATA".
 There are a couple of explanations for these: either they have been deleted from the SRA for some reason (and probably replaced with something else), or they are protected by dbGAP or something similar.
 We're working on a solution for that.

+# Databases

+We have included the human database in PARTIE now.
+This is a pre-built bowtie2 index for [hg38.fa.gz](https://hgdownload.cse.ucsc.edu/goldenpath/hg38/bigZips/hg38.fa.gz) (md5sum: 1c9dcaddfa41027f17cd8f7a82c7293b) from UCSC.
+That is the human genome we use to compare everything to.
+We were undercounting the number of human matches in the database for a number of samples, and these are being (27 Jan 20) recounted, and we will update those numbers when completed.